 Rosemary plants can grow up to 5 feet (152 cm) tall!
-Don't worry, though - in a smaller pot, you won't have to deal with this, unless you want it to be life-sized.
+Don't worry, though - growing them in a smaller pot, you won't have to deal with this, unless you want it to be life-sized.

 2. What to Buy?

 Purchase your herb seed packets from a nursery, or buy a small herb plant.
 Most people prefer to start with a small plant, especially neophyte gardeners.
 Each plant should have its own container, as they each need special attention.
 Only if they require the same care can they be mixed, so you will have to do your research if you opt for this route.
 Choose containers large enough and with proper drainage for the herbs to flourish.

 Choose nutrient-dense potting soil for best results.
 Fill the container with your potting mix and make a dip to place the small plant.
 Make sure to carefully transfer the plant as the roots are delicate.
 Pat around the plant to firm the soil.
 Leave an inch or so at the top of the pot for watering.

 Make sure your herbs are in a favorably oriented window, receiving at least six hours of direct sunlight every day.
 During winter, do not let the leaves touch cold windows - they like to remain as warm as possible.

 Do not overwater your plants.
 The herbs do not like dwelling in flooded soil.
 Also, empty the saucers once water accumulates.
 You know it is time to water when the soil one-inch deep has become dry.
 Remember to check each plant individually and not water with the conditions of just one pot in mind.
 Be involved; gardening is hands on - even indoors.